Gilded Hollins Primary School

 - Reading has remained a firm priority in school for all children, including those with SEND, and extra adults have been welcomed into school to provide additional opportunities for

 1-1 reading.
 Reading Circles have begun once again in KS2 and Whole Class Reading has exposed all children to quality higher level texts.
 Choral reading has been implemented to improve reading fluency.

-- A personalised learning curriculum is in place for one child
+- A personalised learning curriculum continues to be in place for one child.

 Annual Reviews / EHC Plans